-Project Grants for Artists
+Project Grants for Artists (including support linked to the corona crisis)

 For whom and for what?

-Project Grants for Artists are intended for visual artists who have a plan with a limited time scope, such as working out a concrete plan for new work, a trip or a temporary stay at a place in the Netherlands or abroad – for example, at a guest studio (click here for examples).
+Project Grants for Artists are intended for visual artists who have a plan with a limited time scope, such as working out a concrete plan for new work, a trip or a temporary stay at a place in the Netherlands or abroad – for example, at a residency (click here for examples).
 Alternatively, the grant could be used to fund a research period, a collaboration between a mid-career artist and an emerging artist or an internship or apprenticeship with a renowned artist, cultural institution or company (except for educational institutions).
 Applications for this grant can be submitted by artists who have been professional artists for at least three years or who have completed a three-year degree at a university of the arts and have worked as an artist for at least one year.

 The aim is to promote the development of talent by enabling visual artists to realise an artistic plan that is important to the quality and profile of contemporary visual art in the Netherlands.